SOE - Professional Studies in Education Graduate Programs

 Practicum for the Director of Instruction and Seminar

-The purpose of this course is to provide director of instruction candidates with practical experience.
-Per PI 34.32 all candidates seeking administrative licenses in the area of the director of instruction must participate in a supervised practicum before graduation from their program.
-This practicum shall be developmental in nature and provide opportunities that afford the director of instruction candidates to demonstrate their knowledge and understanding of the Wisconsin Content Guidelines for Director of Instruction Licensure Programs.
-Performance in this practicum will be measured via two successful observations by a school-based supervisor (i.e., cooperating director) as well as by the supervisor assigned from the UWL.
+This course provides Director of Instruction candidates with a supervised practicum experience.
+This practicum is developmental in nature and provides candidates the opportunity to demonstrate their knowledge and understanding of the Wisconsin Administrator Standards and National Educational Leadership Preparation (NELP) standards for district level administrative programs.
+Performance in this practicum is measured via two successful observations by a school-based supervisor (i.e., cooperating director) as well as by the supervisor assigned from the UWL.
 In addition to successful observations, candidates are required to engage in online seminar discussions anchored to the practicum seminar.
-These discussions are grounded in the day-to-day lives of directors of instruction and will support candidates in gaining a deeper, authentic understanding of the director of instruction position.
+These discussions are grounded in the day-to-day lives of Directors of Instruction and support candidates in gaining a deeper, authentic understanding of the Director of Instruction position.
 Consent of instructor.
 Pass/Fail grading.
 Offered Fall, Spring, Summer.

 EDU 776 Cr.1-6